-MCHA has become a multi-faceted organization comprised of our Museum, Research Library & Archives and five Historic House Museums.
+MCHA has become a multi-faceted organization comprising our Museum, Research Library & Archives in Freehold and five Historic House Museums throughout Monmouth County.
 Our exhibits, lectures ,and special events help us to provide a variety of opportunities for people of all ages to engage in learning about and appreciating the interesting history and cultural heritage of our unique area.

-Beginning on Saturday, October 23, Marlpit Hall in Middletown, NJ opens with a semi-permanent exhibit, "Beneath the Floorboards: Whispers of the Enslaved at Marlpit Hall."
-This exhibition reinterprets this colonial-era historic house to include the stories of the enslaved African Americans who once resided there.
+In October 2021, MCHA opened a new semi-permanent exhibit, "Beneath the Floorboards: Whispers of the Enslaved at Marlpit Hall" in Middletown, NJ.
+This exhibition reinterprets this colonial-era historic house, including the stories of the enslaved African Americans who once resided there.
 We are actively seeking docents interested in supporting this exhibit and other educational programs at MCHA.
 Learn more at https://www.monmouthhistory.org/beneath-the-floorboards.

 Additional educational programs are offered at each Historic House Museum, which includes guided tours by docents.
 Volunteers are needed to staff our Historic House Museums on Friday, Saturday, and Sunday.
 Training and support are provided for these positions.